-Parts of the Affordable Care Act are already in effect, while other provisions will begin in 2014.
-For details of the law and how it affects you, please see below.
+For details of the Affordable Care Act and how it affects you, please see below.

 The Latest on the Law